 Abortion

-The issue of a woman's right to chose an abortion is one of the most contentious and one which has most come to represent the debate about the legitimacy of the Supreme Court.
+The issue of a woman's right to choose an abortion is one of the most contentious and one which has most come to represent the debate about the legitimacy of the Supreme Court.

 The Roe v Wade decision was one of the most politically important decisions of the twentieth century.
 It came at a time when the issue of women’s rights was gaining importance and support in the USA.
 It took on political significance because the issue aligned along party lines as the ‘pro-choice’ lobby (those who supported the decision) became closely associated with the Democratic Party, while the ‘pro-life’ lobby (those who opposed the decision) became closely associated with the Republicans.